ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 - Dive deeper into the details of this undertaking https://github.com/protocol/bifrost-infra/issues/2622
 - And lastly, the weekly IPFS measurement reports are always a good read https://github.com/protocol/network-measurements/tree/master/reports/2023

-A lot of this work was done by [@mcamou](https://github.com/mcamou) from the Protocol Labs Bifrost team, who has handled the deployment and ongoing operation of the new node.
-Thanks, [@mcamou](https://github.com/mcamou)!
+A lot of this work was done by [@mcamou](https://github.com/mcamou) from the Protocol Labs Bifrost team.
+Mario has handled the deployment and the team is operating the bootstrap nodes as a whole.
+Thanks, [@mcamou](https://github.com/mcamou) and team!

 FAQ: